N\'eron models of Jacobians over bases of arbitrary dimension: Relating different nodal models

 where $v$ maps to $\Delta'+\alpha(u-\Delta)$.
 We have $I=(u-\lambda\Delta,\lambda v-\Delta')$, and in $A_1$ we can write

 Thus, the preimage of $I$ in $A_1$ is the invertible ideal $(u-\lambda\Delta)$, and we are done. \end{proof}

 \begin{defi} Let $S$ be a smooth-factorial scheme and $X/S$ a quasisplit nodal curve, smooth over a dense open subscheme $U$ of $S$.
 We call \emph{basic refinement} of $X/S$ any morphism $f \colon X' \to X$ isomorphic to the blow-up of $X$ in the ideal sheaf of a section $\sigma\colon S \to X$.
-If $X/S$ is orientable at a point $x$ above which $f$ is not an isomorphism, it follows from Corollary \ref{corollary:unicite_zariski_locale_des_T-refinements} that the type $T$ of $\sigma$ at $x$ relatively to an orientation $(C,D)$ is independant from the choice of $\sigma$: we say that $T$ is the \emph{type of $X' \to X$ at $x$}, or that $X' \to X$ is a \emph{basic $T$-refinement} (at $x$, relatively to $(C,D)$).
+If $X/S$ is orientable at a point $x$ above which $f$ is not an isomorphism, it follows from Corollary \ref{corollary:unicite_zariski_locale_des_T-refinements} that the type $T$ of $\sigma$ at $x$ relative to an orientation $(C,D)$ is independent of the choice of $\sigma$: we say that $T$ is the \emph{type of $X' \to X$ at $x$}, or that $X' \to X$ is a \emph{basic $T\!$-refinement} (at $x$, relative to $(C,D)$).

-We call \emph{refinement} of $X/S$ any morphism $f \colon X' \to X$ which, Zariski-locally on $S$, is a composition of basic refinements. \end{defi}
+We call \emph{refinement} of $X/S$ any morphism $f \colon X' \to X$ which, Zariski locally on $S$, is a composition of basic refinements. \end{defi}

-\begin{rem} \begin{itemize}
+\begin{rem} \leavevmode \begin{itemize}

-\item If $S$ is excellent, then any geometric point $s\in S$ has an admissible neighbourhood $V$ by Proposition \ref{proposition:admissibles_are_a_basis}, so $X_V/V$ has a basic $T$-refinement for any type $T$ at any singular point of $X_s$.
+\item If $S$ is excellent, then any geometric point $s\in S$ has an admissible neighbourhood $V$ by Proposition \ref{proposition:admissibles_are_a_basis}, so $X_V/V$ has a basic $T\!$-refinement for any type $T$ at any singular point of $X_s$.

-\item Consider any morphism $S' \to S$ where $S'$ is still smooth-factorial (e.g. any smooth map $S' \to S$).
+\item Consider any morphism $S' \to S$, where $S'$ is still smooth-factorial (\textit{e.g.}\ any smooth map $S' \to S$).
 Let $x$ be a singular point of $X$ and $x'$ a singular point of $X'$ of image $x$.
-Then any type $T$ at $x$ pulls back to a type $T'$ at $x'$; and the base change to $S'$ of a basic refinement of type $T$ at $x$ is a basic refinement of type $T'$ at $x'$.
+Then any type $T$ at $x$ pulls back to a type $T'$ at $x'$, and the base change to $S'$ of a basic refinement of type $T$ at $x$ is a basic refinement of type $T'$ at $x'$.

-\item Let $f \colon X' \to X$ be a basic refinement; $x \in X$ be a singular point at which $X/S$ is orientable and above which $f$ is not an isomorphism; and $y$ a generization of $x$.
-Let $T$ be the type of $f$ at $x$.
-By Lemma \ref{lemma:type_passes_to_generization}, either $T$ corresponds to a type (still noted $T$) at $y$, in which case $X'\to X$ has type $T$ at $y$; or $T$ becomes trivial at $y$, in which case $f$ restricts to an isomorphism above a Zariski neighbourhood of $y$.
+\item Let $f \colon X' \to X$ be a basic refinement, let $x \in X$ be a singular point at which $X/S$ is orientable and above which $f$ is not an isomorphism, and let $y$ be a generization of $x$.
+Let $T$ be the type of $f$ at~$x$.
+By Lemma \ref{lemma:type_passes_to_generization}, either $T$ corresponds to a type (still denoted by $T$) at $y$, in which case $X'\to X$ has type $T$ at $y$, or $T$ becomes trivial at $y$, in which case $f$ restricts to an isomorphism above a Zariski neighbourhood of $y$.

 \end{itemize} \end{rem}